txt/plm18/doc/project.md

 ### Project1 (due end Jan): 3 marks

-Code a barebones versions of the above.
+Code a bare bones versions of the above.
 All doors are open, no gatekeepers

 - Random walk of the world, eating whatever, getting stuck sometime.
 - Pick control parameters such that your team usually gets round to most parts of the world.